ButcherDing/ines-chuaqui/README.md

 # Ines Chuaqui - E-commerce/portfolio app w/ React Redux Toolkit

 preview: https://ines-chuaqui-preview.netlify.app/
+(to test payment, use test credit card details from stripe)

 ## Introduction
+Freelance work I have taken on (solo) for a local Vancouver artist, Ines Chuaqui.

-An e-commerce/artist portfolio app created to:
+An e-commerce/portfolio app to:
-- Present the artist's work and enable sale of prints online
+- Present the artist's work and enable sale of the artist's prints online using custom stripe integration.

+Developer learning goals:
-- Consolidate/expand my knowledge on Typescript and React, and learn Redux Toolkit
+- Consolidate/expand my knowledge on Typescript and React, learn Redux Toolkit, and familiarize myself with testing tools (Jest, React Testing Library)

 ## Main Features